mithrandie/csvq/docs/_posts/2006-01-02-statement.md

   Notwithstanding above naming restriction, you can use most character strings as a identifier by enclosing in back quotes.
   Back quotes are escaped by back slashes.

   Identifiers represent tables, columns, functions or cursors.
-These character cases are insensitive.
+  These character cases are insensitive except file paths, and whether file paths are case insensitive or not depends on your file system.

 String
 : A string is a character string enclosed in single quotes or double quotes.